kuntojirohan/speechdenoising/README.md

 <a name="setup"></a>
 ## Setup
+Clone the repo into your local machine by making use of Git commands.
 You must have a python2 environment setup before proceeding any further.
 It is recommended to create a virtual environment of python2.7.
-Make use of the existing virtual environment 'venv'.
-To activate the environment, run the following command in your root folder :
+You can create a virtual environment using the package 'virtualenv'.
+Install the package by 'pip install virtualenv'.

+Now setup a virtualenv with the help of following command:
+'virtualenv venv --python=python2.7'

+Activate the venv with the following command:
 'source venv/bin/activate'

 ### Requirement